hssiddiqui/hello-world/README.md

 # hello-world

-#This repository is my test/practice codes
+#This repository is my test/practice scripts